To earn an MPS in Urban & Regional Planning, you must successfully complete 14 courses (42 credits total), including:

 - For a current list of electives, visit the Course Schedule.

-All core and/or foundation courses—aside from Capstone, which you will take during your final semester of the program—must be completed before you can take elective courses.
 Students are required to own a laptop or desktop computer that can run ESRI Geographic Information System (GIS) software.
 The software is provided free of charge to students in the program.

 You’ll have the flexibility to earn your degree at a pace that suits your schedule—you can take up to 9 credits per semester and have up to five years to complete the degree.